|Weight:||Men: 11.3oz | Women: 9.3oz|

 The outsole unit of the Mizuno Wave Ultima 11 is made up of X10, a durable rubber that is meant to protect against the abrasive nature of the asphalt.
 This material is also made to be long-lasting and capable of providing responsible traction for effective surface control.

 Flex grooves grace the forefoot section of the external pad.
 These shallow canals have the purpose of enabling the bending of the foot as it gears itself towards the toe-off phase of the gait cycle.

-SmoothRide is a convex platform shape which encourages the foot to transition smoothly through the gait cycle.
+SmoothRide is a convex platform shape that encourages the foot to transition smoothly through the gait cycle.
 Such a configuration is a boon foot heel strikers.

 The midsole unit of the Mizuno Wave Ultima 11 is primarily composed of U4iC, a full-length foam that is meant to provide responsive movements over the roads.
 This piece is touted to be 30% lighter than most of what the running industry has to offer.
 It is also advertised as durable and flexible enough to follow the natural movements of the foot as it transitions from the heel to the toe.

 The U4icX is a more reactive and more lightweight version of U4iC.
 This small piece is wedged into the heel part, acting as a high-tier mitigating factor against impact shock.